 Medical debt is a serious issue facing many Americans.
 That’s why we offer medical debt assistance.
 When an injury, illness, or accident occurs, your first concern should be getting immediate medical care.
 We’ll help you by ensuring that hospital bills are fair, your medical costs are proportionate to your wages, and that you are able to start over with a clean slate with the financial assistance you need.
-If you are looking for medical bankruptcy attorneys in Texas, contact the Leinart Law Firm today for a free consultation.
+If you are looking for medical debt lawyers in Texas, contact the Leinart Law Firm today for a free consultation.

 What Is Medical Debt?

 Debt is defined by the Fair Debt Collection Practices Act as, “a consumer’s obligation to pay money arising out of a transaction in which the money, property, insurance, or services that are for personal, family, or household purposes.”

 This means anytime you sign a contract with the hospital or clinic to treat you, you agree to pay whatever your insurance company doesn’t cover.
 If your insurance company refuses to pay anything, you may be responsible.
 You have rights with medical debt to dispute it if you feel you were billed incorrectly.

 One of the biggest causes of bankruptcy is medical debt.
 The sad part is, the majority of people that are forced into bankruptcy had health insurance.
 Like credit card debt, unpaid medical bills are considered as “unsecured debt” and can be discharged during bankruptcy.
 However, medical debt bankruptcy is not the only option.
 Here are a few other strategies for dealing with medical debt:

 Unlike other debt collectors, many hospitals and medical providers will work with you on a payment plan if you’re faced with steep medical bills and can’t pay them all at once.
 Create a monthly budget and work out how much you will be able to pay per month.
 Discuss this with your hospital’s financial department.